 We take these words seriously and consider it our calling to serve others.
 Through local, national and international relationships, we‘re living out Jesus‘ values by fighting poverty and injustice.

 Community Serve Day // Rise & Shine: Hundreds of volunteers go out into the community to serve by doing yard work, light construction and painting for those who cannot do so on their own.
-This year, we are partnering with the City of Placerville and the next event takes place April 27, 2019.
+April, 2019, we we partnered with the City of Placerville.

 Mexico Missions: Located in Baja, Mexico - approximately one hour south of the border, Door of Faith is home and family to over 100 orphans.
 Here is your chance to put your faith into action!
 Be part of a summer camp for kids, build a home for a family in need, serve those living in the landfill and support refugees taking shelter in Tijuana.
 Next trips are July 13-20 & July 20-27.